Greg’s U-Pick Farm Market & CSA

 Family owned and operated, Greg’s U-Pick Farm is located in Clarence Center, New York on 120 acres.
 These productive acres allow the farm to offer a Community Supported Agriculture (CSA) program, fully stocked Farm Store & Bakery, Seasonal Produce Market, U-Pick Fields, farm animals, and on farm education.
 Fresh produce, u-pick, delicious baked goods and more attract visitors throughout the season and help families make lasting memories!

-We welcome pickers to the farm in June to enjoy our Strawberry fields.
+1n 2024, we will welcome families to the farm in May for some special Spring Events, Flowers, Animals, and More!
+Then, in June we invite pickers to the farm in to enjoy our Strawberry fields.
 It is always a special time for Greg and his family to welcome customers back to the farm to enjoy the crop that began it all!
 Blueberries follow in July and into August and September, pickers can enjoy Raspberries.
 These seasons lead to the bounty of fall fun, hayrides, and pumpkin u-pick’ing.
 Throughout the season cut flowers, vegetables, and more may be available for picking as well!

 Each season and process on the farm is highlighted through our group visits and educational opportunities.
 All ages are welcomed and encouraged to come learn where their food comes from.
 Planting in the Spring, harvest through the summer and fall, as well as barnyard fun makes our educational offerings one of a kind!